Child Custody Attorney Salt Lake City

 Child custody disputes are difficult cases that involve charged discussions about where a child will live and how much time they will spend with a parent.
 In addition to determining who the child spends their time with, there is also the issue of financial child support.

 At Lokken & Associates, P.C., we help our clients maintain their parental rights while balancing the best interests of their children.
 Our Salt Lake City child custody lawyers have over 25 years of combined legal experience and a commitment to helping clients throughout Utah create fair and effective child custody agreements.

 To discuss your case with our team, please call (801) 829-9783 or complete our online contact form.

 The courts determine child custody based on many factors that boil down to what is in a child's best interest.
 These determining factors are relatively subjective and include who will best focus on their child's well-being.
 For an unmarried father to claim child custody, he must also prove legal parentage (paternity).

-The courts use several factors to decide child custody, including:
+The courts use several factors to decide child custody in Utah, including: